nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - 2a.
 The remark is empty.

   - 2a1.
-PROperty removes the remark from the specified person instead.
+PROperty removes the remark from the specified client instead.

 ---

-**Use case: Remove remarks from a person**
+**Use case: Remove remarks from a client**

 **MSS**

-1. User selects a person to remove remark.
+1. User selects a client to remove remark.

 2. User enters empty remark.

-3. PROperty removes the existing remark (if any) from the person's details.
+3. PROperty removes the existing remark (if any) from the client's details.

 4. PROperty confirms that the remark has been removed.